The Python MQbtT library

 --help Show this message and exit.

-To inspect the traffic, once the broker URI and pair id are specified, the mqbtt_dump command, acting as the operation mode requires, will report:
+Once the broker host and pair id are specified, the mqbtt_dump command, acting as the operation mode requires, will report:

 • log: the log messages received from the miner,